c-phillips/zdo/README.md

 > ⚠ Currently in pre-alpha stage, don't expect this not to crash or break something!

 ## Install
-This project uses Zig 0.13.0 for now.
+This project uses Zig 0.14.0.
 You can get it from [here](https://ziglang.org/download).

 To build the executable for use, run
 ```bash